apache/superset/docs/tutorial.rst

   Config > List Sql Metric > Edit Metric > D3Format*)
 * Moreover, you may want to see the temperature measurements in plain degrees C, not tenths of a degree.
 Or you may want to convert the temperature to degrees Fahrenheit.
-You can change the SQL that gets executed agains the database, baking the logic into the measure itself (*Edit Table Config > List Sql Metric > Edit Metric > SQL Expression*)
+You can change the SQL that gets executed against the database, baking the logic into the measure itself (*Edit Table Config > List Sql Metric > Edit Metric > SQL Expression*)